instaal-io/updaate/README.md

 ## What's New
-Initial release with initial features, everything is new.
+(Changes in 1.1)
+- We have our brand new name "updaate".
+- New 3 Different Layout Designs.
+- Cool Looking **Editable** Animations.
+- Easy Customization Options.

 Check out `Releases` Tab for Info.
+Check out old documentation <a href="https://github.com/instaal-io/updaate/blob/master/old_readme.md">here</a>.

 ## Features
 MiniUpdateChecker has these features: